bg

-Use Advanced PBX Data Logger as middleware between a PBX and another information system (PMS or CRM)
+Use Advanced PBX Data Logger as middleware between a PBX and your system

 Problem